Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Preliminaries and Research Scope

-The multi-faceted variety of perspectives on edge cases underscores the complexity of identifying and addressing them and highlights the need for a systematic, yet practical, classification of edge cases and their detection methods.
-To achieve this, this work adopts a hierarchical approach to categorize the edge cases and their corresponding detection methods.
-Our classification system is structured on two primary levels.

-The first level adopts a practical perspective by categorizing edge case detection methods according to different \ac{av} modules.
-We distinguish between perception-related edge cases and trajectory-related edge cases (encompassing planning, decision-making, and control).
+The first level takes a practical perspective by categorizing the detection methods according to different modules of an \ac{av}.
+We distinguish between perception-related methods and those concerned with planning, decision-making, and control, which we collectively refer to as trajectory-related edge cases.
 These two classes of methods fall under the umbrella of data-driven methods.
-Next, we introduce a new category of edge case detection methods called "knowledge-driven" methods, which primarily focus on the identification process rather than the edge case type.
-Unlike data-driven approaches, these methods primarily leverage expert insights, potentially complemented by data analysis when available. knowledge-driven approaches can complement and encompass both trajectory-related and perception-related cases, offering insights that may not be apparent from data-driven methods alone, and potentially identifying edge cases that have not yet been observed in collected data.

-In the second level, we further classify the identification methods based on their underlying methodological approaches, such as generative techniques, confidence scores, feature extraction, surrogate measures, probability estimation, and machine learning approaches.
-This dual-level classification enables a more structured analysis and understanding of the diverse nature of edge cases, facilitates targeted research and development efforts, and supports the development of modular testing and validation frameworks.
-Furthermore, the classification of identification techniques based on their methodological approaches allows us to identify the strengths and weaknesses of applying certain methods to specific edge case types.
+Next, we introduce ``knowledge-driven'' methods, which primarily leverage expert insights, potentially complemented by data analysis when available.
+Knowledge-driven approaches can complement and encompass both trajectory-related and perception-related cases and can potentially identify edge cases that have not yet been observed in collected data. {\cstart In the second level, we further classify identification methods based on their underlying methodological approaches, such as generative techniques, confidence scores, feature extraction, surrogate measures, probability estimation, and machine learning approaches.

-\cref{fig:edge_case_types} summarizes different types of edge cases covered in this study, together with the corresponding methodological approaches identified in the literature.
+This dual-level classification enables modular testing of individual subsystems, supports targeted resource allocation, and helps practitioners identify suitable detection methods considering their strengths and weaknesses.
+For researchers, it provides a foundation for comparing detection methods, identifying research gaps, and guiding future work.} \cref{fig:edge_case_types} summarizes and categorizes different methodological approaches identified in the literature.